MOAZHAGGAG/CsvToIceberg/README.md

 ```

 - `pandas as pd`: Used for reading and manipulating CSV data with DataFrames
-- `trino`: Python client for connecting to Trino database
+- `trino`: Python client for connecting to The database
 - `argparse`: For parsing command-line arguments
 - `yaml`: For reading YAML configuration files
 - `json`: For reading JSON configuration files